mozilla/addons-server/docs/topics/api/overview.rst

 Pagination
 ~~~~~~~~~~

-Unless specified, endpoints returning a list of results will be paginated.
-The
+By default, all endpoints returning a list of results are paginated.
+The default number of items per page is 25 and clients can use the `page_size`
+query parameter to change it to any value between 1 and 50.
+Exceptions to those
+rules are possible but will be noted in the corresponding documentation for
+affected endpoints.

-following properties will be available in the responses of those endpoints:
+The following properties will be available in paginated responses:

 * *next*: the URL for the next page in the pagination.
 * *previous*: the URL for the previous page in the pagination.